Is Crypto Staking Halal or Haram?

 β οΈ Consult a Scholar

-Crypto staking is a new topic.
+Crypto staking is a new topic with evolving rulings.
 If in doubt, consult a qualified Islamic finance scholar familiar with blockchain technology.